softlayer/githubio_source/content/reference/datatypes/SoftLayer_Billing_Item_Network_LoadBalancer_Global/_index.md

 ---
 title: "SoftLayer_Billing_Item_Network_LoadBalancer_Global"
-description: "The SoftLayer_Billing_Item_Network_LoadBalancer_Global data type contains general information relating to a single SoftL... "
+description: "The global load balancer service has been deprecated and is no longer available.

+The SoftLayer_Billing_Item_Network_Lo... "
 layout: "datatype"
 tags:
     - "datatype"